peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  infinity.
 * `boolean isNull()`<br>
  Gets a value indicating whether this value is a CBOR null value.
+* `boolean isNumber()`<br>
+ Gets a value indicating whether this value represents a number (including infinity and not-a-number or NaN) and has no tags.
 * `boolean IsPositiveInfinity()`<br>
  Gets a value indicating whether this CBOR object represents positive infinity.